Probing the Hot Gaseous Halos of Milky Way-like Galaxies in the TNG50 simulation: Discussion

 Several factors may contribute to these discrepancies.
 One possibility concerns the relative roles of different AGN feedback modes.
 The radiative ``quasar mode'' feedback, which dominates during earlier evolutionary stages and in more actively accreting systems, may be insufficient to establish an extended hot corona.
 For many MW-mass galaxies, the kinetic ``radio mode'' may only become active recently or intermittently, leaving limited time for its redistributive effects to operate.
 Even when active, the kinetic feedback may deposit energy too violently.
-Rather than gently lifting gas outward through buoyant bubbles, the energy injection could overheat gas in situ, pushing it to temperatures beyond the \ion{O}{8}-forming window ($T \gtrsim 3 \times 10^{6}$\,K) while failing to redistribute it to larger radii \citep{2021MNRAS.508.4667P}.
+Rather than gently lifting gas outward through outflows or buoyant bubbles, the energy injection could overheat gas in situ, pushing it to temperatures beyond the \ion{O}{8}-forming window ($T \gtrsim 3 \times 10^6$\,K) while failing to redistribute it to larger radii \citep{2021MNRAS.508.4667P}.
 This interpretation is consistent with independent findings that the TNG model produces a hotter-than-observed CGM around MW analogues \citep{2020ApJ...893L..24O} and drives high-velocity outflows in these systems \citep{2023MNRAS.518.5754R}.

-Other factors may also contribute to the observed differences.
-Limitations in the treatment of stellar feedback could affect the energy balance in the inner halo.
-Numerical resolution effects might influence the ability to resolve multiphase structure and mixing processes.
-Additionally, the simulated and observed samples have slightly different selection criteria: our TNG50 sample is restricted to $M_{200} < 10^{13}\,M_\odot$, whereas the eROSITA stacking may include a small fraction of more massive halos, which could boost the stacked signal.
+Other factors may also contribute to the apparent discrepancy with the SDSS sample.
+Limitations in the treatment of stellar feedback could affect the energy balance in the inner halo, and numerical resolution effects might influence the ability to resolve multiphase structure and mixing processes.
+Additionally, the simulated and observed samples have slightly different selection criteria: our TNG50 sample is restricted to $M_{200} < 10^{13}\,M_\odot$, whereas the SDSS stacking may include a small fraction of more massive halos, which could boost the stacked signal.
 The eROSITA stacking analyses also involve assumptions about background subtraction, contamination from unresolved sources, and the conversion from stacked signal to individual halo properties.
-Deeper observations of individual MW-mass galaxies would provide valuable validation.